cliy5/gitskills/README.md

 # gitskills
-Creating a new branch is quick AND simple.
+Creating a new branch is quick &&&&& simple.
-Hello World!
+Hello